 The Rise of Bitcoin and Its Creator: Satoshi Nakamoto

-In October 2008, an individual (or group) under the pseudonym Satoshi Nakamoto published a groundbreaking white paper titled Bitcoin: A Peer-to-Peer Electronic Cash System.
+In October 2008, an individual (or group) under the pseudonym Satoshi Nakamoto published a groundbreaking white paper titled Bitcoin: A Peer to Peer Electronic Cash System.

 This paper outlined the concept of a decentralized digital currency, free from government or financial institution control.